Madison Square Garden | FAQs

 - A valid U.S. military ID

-We love animals as much as you do, however, only service and emotional support animals are permitted inside Madison Square Garden.
+We love animals as much as you do, however, only service animals are permitted inside Madison Square Garden.
 Please visit our Disabled Services page for our rules and regulations.

 To help ensure that everybody can enjoy an unforgettable and safe experience, we strongly discourage guests from bringing unnecessary bags, particularly backpacks, into our venues.
 All bags will be subject to thorough screening, including the use of x-ray screening where available, which can delay entry.
 Guests and employees who do not have a bag can take advantage of our No Bag Express Lines.

 We want you to be able to re-live the epic experiences you have at our venues, however, camera equipment can get in the way of your fellow fan’s enjoyment.